PATRIC3/p3_docs/docroot/cli_tutorial/cli_signature_clusters.rst

 the same genus.
 In this case, we might look for chromosomal clusters that occur in most genomes from the specific species, but almost never occur in genomes from a different species in the same genus.
-This is just one of a growing set of tools you can use to access PATRIC data, but we think of it as extremely interesting.
+This is just one of a growing set of tools you can use to access BV-BRC data, but we think of it as extremely interesting.

 So, the general operation we are implementing might be described as